amphibian-dev/toad/README.md

 **Toad is developed to facilitate the model development work - especially credit risk scorecard.**
-It provides intuitive tools for (1) data handling, (2) feature selection and WOE binning, (3) model selection, and (4) model evaluation.
+ It provides intuitive tools for (1) data handling, (2) feature selection and WOE binning, (3) model selection, and (4) results evaluation and model validation.

 By the **ESC Team**